ultraio/docs-blockchain/docs/guides/Building Token Factories/yourdevelopmentenv.md

 ## 3. Testnet Account

-Lastly, you will need a Testnet account which will be the authorizing account that creates the Token Factory and mints the transactions.
+Lastly, you will need a [Testnet account](https://faucet.testnet.app.ultra.io/) which will be the authorizing account that creates the Token Factory and mints the transactions.
+While you are creating your account, make sure to get tokens for use on Testnet.
+You'll need these to create Token Factories and Mint tokens.

 To set up your account, you can follow [this easy to understand guide](../Basics/create-a-testnet-account.md).
 You will need docker set up to create your keys, so make sure that you've completed the previous step.